bgcasey/climate_downscaling/README.md

   - <a href="#validate" id="toc-validate">Validate</a>
 - <a href="#references" id="toc-references">References</a>

+Here we present our workflow and code for refining ClimateNA temperature predictions using temperature data loggers and remote sensing data accessed via Google Earth Engine.

 Ecological studies often rely on interpolated climate data to predict species distributions and identify climate change refugia.
 However, the scale of climate data does not always correspond to the scale of habitat